cedricwalter/cedricwalter.github.io/_posts/2006-03-29-status-of-joomlacloud.md

 - Testing administrator panel, I assume it is 70% correct
-- Testing installer -&gt; only boring, modifying XML by hand
+- Testing installer -> only boring, modifying XML by hand
 - Testing module and mambots, maybe some more code to write

 Everything is checked daily in CVS